homebridge/homebridge/README.md

  * _Siri, good morning!_

 You can explore all available plugins at the NPM website by [searching for the keyword `homebridge-plugin`](https://www.npmjs.com/search?q=homebridge-plugin).

+## Why Homebridge?
+- It is free and without ads.
+- Made with love and passion.
+- Privacy.
+It not contain any analytics, call home, or similar features that would allow the project maintainers to track you or the usage of this image.
+- Security.
+It is kept up-to-date with the latest releases.
+- Transparency.
+It is open source and each version is built using the public GitHub Action runners.
+The build logs for each release are publicly available and every release contains a SHA-256 checksum of the image you can use to verify the integrity of your download.

 ## Installation